 There’s nothing like the smell of freshly baked lasagna in the oven to make the holiday come alive.
 So indulge in this easy, delicious, protein-packed, vegan mushroom spinach lasagna and make it a part of your family tradition!

 This post was sponsored by Explore Cuisine, but the opinions and text are fully my own.

 The winter holidays are already here.
 And now more than ever, with everything else going on in the world, I’m ready to embrace the warm and cozy holiday feeling to maintain that sense of self and renew those family bonds.
-Holiday parades are in full swing, decorations are up, people are shopping, outdoor ice skating rinks popping up around us, tree-lighting festivities, holiday movies on TV, and it’s a time for family traditions.
+Holiday parades are in full swing, decorations are up, people are shopping, outdoor ice skating rinks coming up around us, tree-lighting festivities, holiday movies on TV, and it’s a time for family traditions.

 And let’s not forget…it’s also that time of year to break out all your most decadent recipes!

 I’ve been working away in the kitchen the past few weeks to bring you the most perfect recipe to serve over the holidays!
 This is my latest creation, Spinach Pesto Lasagna with Creamy Mushroom Sauce!

 It isn’t just any ordinary mushroom spinach lasagna recipe.
 This spinach mushroom lasagna is pure indulgence, the ultimate comfort food, healthy, protein-packed like no other, complete with veggies, and easy to make ahead of time!
 It’s bound to become a new family tradition, although this will become more like a monthly tradition once you dive in with a fork.